For Cat Owners

 A Cat Behavior Specialist helps to diagnose what might be causing your cat to behave the way it does and help modify that behavior with a treatment plan.
 A treatment plan might involve you modifying the environment, changing nutritional intake, learning new ways to interact with your cat and more.

 Shelters can be overwhelming, even for a cat who was confident in their home environment.
-Their routines have changes, everything smells different, other cats are threatening, and they've been stripped of having choices and control.
+Their routines have changed, everything smells different, other cats are threatening, and they've been stripped of having choices and control.
 Often these cats become fractious or depressed, making them overlooked.

 In high volume shelters, where space is limited, length of stay is shorter, and no cat behavior staff to work with them, often there is no choice but to humanely euthanize them before they become ill due to the increased stress.